scream104/psych596/activities/multi-regression/spss/multi-regression-instructions-spss.md

 ## Step 5 - Dichotomous outcome: logistic regression (Step 8 in the RStudio activity)

 Logistic regression is used when the outcome variable has just two possible values (e.g., true/false, on/off, yes/no, or greater/less than some critical threshold).
-For the sake of learning, let's imagine that a `raw_score` value of 20 or greater wins a \$10 prize, so we want to see if we can explain who wins the prize based only on the users' years of education (`years_edu`).
+For the sake of learning, let's imagine that a `raw_score` value of 16 or greater wins a \$100 prize, so we want to see if we can explain who wins the prize based only on the users' years of education (`years_edu`).
-**Why can't we run a regular linear regression?** - Because regular linear regression will give you predicted values that fall outside the possible outcome values and are not interpretable.
+**Why can't we run a regular linear regression?** - Because regular linear regression will give you predicted values that fall outside the possible outcome values (0 and 1) and are not interpretable.
 On the other hand, logistic regression will yield predicted values between 0 and 1 that can be interpreted as the probability of the outcome (e.g., prize received) occurring.
 These predicted values follow a sigmoid-shaped logit function.

 **A sigmoid-shaped logistic function looks something like this:**
+When applied to a logistic regression, the x-axis is a hypothetical predictor and the y-axis is the probability of the outcome occuring.
 *from [wikipedia: logistic function](https://en.wikipedia.org/wiki/Logistic_function)*
 ![](../images/logistic-curve.png)

 #### Let's estimate a logistic model now

-- First create a new variable called `prize` that is 1 if `raw_score` is >= 20, 0 otherwise.
+- First create a new variable called `prize` that is 1 if `raw_score` is >= 16, 0 otherwise.
-    - Use **Transform-\>Compute Variable**, then type "prize" in the box for "target variable" and use "raw_score >= 20" as the Numeric Expression.
-Now click "OK" and you will see a new nominal variable in the dataset with a value of 1 wherever `raw_score` is greater than or equal to 20, and 0 otherwise.
+    - Use **Transform-\>Compute Variable**, then type "prize" in the box for "target variable" and use "raw_score >= 16" as the Numeric Expression.
+Now click "OK" and you will see a new nominal variable in the dataset with a value of 1 wherever `raw_score` is greater than or equal to 16, and 0 otherwise.
     - Make sure that the `years_edu` variable is *Type: Numeric* and *Measure: Scale* (change it in the variable view if needed)
 - Now go to **Analyze-\>Regression-\>Binary Logistic**
     - enter the new `prize` variable as the Dependent